-- A Private ECS Operators may operate a full day educational program, totaling access to a minimum of 800 hours of teacher-directed instruction per year, and/or a half-day educational program, totaling access to a minimum of hours of teacher-directed instruction per year, as follows; - a.
+- 6. For 2023/24 school year, all eligible children must be registered as of December 1, 2023. - 7.
+A Private ECS Operators may operate a full day educational program, totaling access to a minimum of 800 hours of teacher-directed instruction per year, and/or a half-day educational program, totaling access to a minimum of hours of teacher-directed instruction per year, as follows; - a.
 Children 2 years, 8 months to 3 years, 7 months minimum of 300 hours, - b.
 Children 3 years, 8 months to 4 years, 7 months minimum of 400 hours, - c.
 Children 4 years, 8 months and older minimum of 475 hours. - 8.
 The following conditions must be met; - a.
 An Alberta certificated teacher takes the lead role in the program planning process and takes responsibility for ensuring each child receives instruction, services and supports in order to meet the IPP goals. - b.
-A program that provides access to less than required minimum hours as defined under criteria 7 of teacher-directed instruction will not qualify for funding.
+A program that provides access to less than required minimum hours as defined under criteria 7 of teacher-directed instruction will not qualify for funding. - 9.
+For compliance and monitoring purposes, Alberta Education will conduct the ECS (PUF) Moderate Language Delay Grant eligibility verifications to include file documentation eligibility, program hour

-- For compliance and monitoring purposes, Alberta Education will conduct the ECS (PUF) Moderate Language Delay Grant eligibility verifications to include file documentation eligibility, program hour requirements, program delivery elements, IPP/ISP compliance, monitoring and evaluation through both desk and on site visitations. - 10.
+- requirements, program delivery elements, IPP/ISP compliance, monitoring and evaluation through both desk and on site visitations. - 10.
 Only one school authority will be allowed to register an ECS (PUF) Moderate Language Delay Grant eligible child for the same time period. - 11.
-Separate programs cannot be combined to create a 300/400/475 hour program.
-E.g. two separate 200 hour programs cannot be combined, or attended in two different authorities to create an 400 hour program. - 12.
-A child funded for the ECS (PUF) Moderate Language Delay Grant shall not be included in the WMA enrolment calculation for English as a Second Language funding.
+Separate programs cannot be combined to create a 300/400/475 hour program, e.g., two separate 200 hour programs cannot be combined, or attended in two different authorities to create an 400 hour program. - 12.
+A child funded for the ECS (PUF) Moderate Language Delay Grant shall not be included in the WMA enrolment calculation for English as an Additional Language funding.